Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 1. Navigate out of your SQL worksheet back by selecting **home**.
 2. In Snowsight, confirm that you are using the **ACCOUNTADMIN** role.
-3. Confirm that your email address contains an email alias
+3. Confirm that your email address contains an email alias.
 4. Navigate to the **Admin** **> Partner Connect**.
 Find **dbt** either by using the search bar or navigating the **Data Integration**.
 Select the **dbt** tile.
 <img src="assets/launching-dbt-cloud-through-partner-connect/1-open-partner-connect.png" alt="open-partner-connect">